-One of the first projects to use national opinion polls to estimate opinions at the level of states was undertaken by Pool et al. (1965).
-They used national polls, voting and census data to construct 480 synthetic voter types based on a variety of socio-demographic factors.1 They determined the percent of each type in each state and estimated state-level results.
-In the early 1970s, Weber et al. (1972-73) expanded the number of voter types from 480 to 960 categories and were able to estimate state-level opinions on a variety of issues.
+One of the first projects to use national opinion polls to estimate opinions at the state level was undertaken by Pool et al. (1965).
+They used national polls and voting and census data to construct 480 synthetic voter types based on a variety of socio-demographic factors.
+They determined the percent of each type in each state and estimated state-level results.
+In the early 1970s, Weber et al. (1972-1973) expanded the number of voter types from 480 to 960 categories and were able to estimate state-level opinions on a variety of issues (for recent research on state-level estimates, see Erikson et al. 1993, Berry et al. 1998, and Brace et al. 2002).

-We extend the work of Pool et al. (1965) and Weber et al. (1972-73) by expanding the number of synthetic voter types from 960 to 3264 and, more importantly, fitting a multilevel regression model while simultaneously correcting for nonresponse.
+We extend the work of Pool et al. (1965) and Weber et al. (1972-1973) by expanding the number of synthetic voter types from 960 to 3264 and, more important, fitting a multilevel regression model while simultaneously correcting for nonresponse.
 In addition to allowing for more categories, our work moves beyond these precursors in political science by performing shrinkage estimation for individual categories and sets of categories (e.g., states).

-We demonstrate the method by application to a set of 1988 and 1992 national pre-election polls.
-This is a useful testing ground for our method because polls immediately before the election can be externally validated by comparing to the vote outcomes.
-Thus, we apply our method to pre-election polls, not to forecast elections, but rather to provide an improved estimate for state-level opinions.
-Pre-election polling is simply a convenient and easily-validated example (see Jackman and Rivers (2001) for a recent example of state-level election forecasting via dynamic Bayesian hierarchical model.)
+We demonstrate the method by application to a set of 1988 and 1992 national preelection polls.
+This is a useful testing ground for our method because polls immediately before an election can be externally validated by comparing them to the vote outcomes.
+Thus we apply our method to preelection polls not to forecast elections but rather to provide an improved estimate for state-level opinions.
+Preelection polling is simply a convenient and easily validated example (see Jackman and Rivers 2001 for a recent example of state-level election forecasting via a dynamic Bayesian hierarchical model).